Black-Scholes Option Pricing Calculator

 When Black-Scholes breaks down

 The model assumes constant volatility, but real markets have volatility smiles and skews.
 It assumes lognormal returns, but real returns have fat tails.
-It ignores dividends and American-style early exercise — for either case, use the American Option Calculator, which prices a binomial tree and reports the early-exercise premium directly.
+Continuous dividends are handled here via the dividend-yield input, but the formula still cannot price American-style early exercise — for that, use the American Option Calculator, which prices a binomial tree and reports the early-exercise premium directly.
 For path-dependent exotics (Asian, barrier, lookback), use the dedicated exotic endpoints in the API.

 How this calculator works